keystonejs/keystone/docs/content/docs/guides/cli.md

 {% related-content %}
 {% well
-heading="Getting Started with create-keystone-app" href="/docs/getting-started" %}
+   heading="Getting Started with create-keystone-app" grad="grad1"
+   href="/docs/getting-started"
+   target="" %}
 How to use Keystone's CLI app to standup a new local project with an Admin UI & the GraphQL Playground.
 {% /well %}
 {% /related-content %}